Comparison to alternatives

 The pricing model for Algolia is based on the number of records kept and the number of API operations performed.
 It can be prohibitively expensive for small and medium-sized businesses.

-Meilisearch is open-source and can be self-hosted, but also offers a cloud-hosted product analogous to Algolia's service: Meilisearch Cloud.
-Like Algolia, pricing of Meilisearch Cloud is based on the number of records stored and the number of search operations performed.
+Meilisearch is an open-source search engine available via Meilisearch Cloud or self-hosted.
+Unlike Algolia, Meilisearch pricing is based on the number of documents stored and the number of search operations performed.
 However, Meilisearch offers a more generous free tier that allows more documents to be stored as well as fairer pricing for search usage.
 Meilisearch also offers a Pro tier for larger use cases to allow for more predictable pricing.